Idea

 Our concept

-The Manatee Academy was born from a simple observation.
+The Manatee Academy was born out of an observation:

 While many sailing schools help large numbers of people pass exams, only a few support them on their journey to becoming true sailors or skippers.